 I believe in healing technology and the planet by designing tools with a transformational potential.
 A bias towards hyper-cooperative collective intelligence, a respected interioceptive awareness of aliveness, and a networked plurality of culturally regenerative zoesis'.

 When I'm not otherwise cybernetically tethered, you might find me practising and teaching PranaYoga, hiking, and walking along saltwater songlines.
 I love snorkelling past florescent sea grass and eye gazing with octopuses.
 I'm often free-diving into a bunch of micro & macro bioscenesent paraphernalia from mushroom foraging and microalgea cultivation to solstice rituals and eco-centric human development.

-Confused as to whether I should have studied art instead of A.I, I sometimes photograph rocks, generate digital artwork, interview transformational designers, and perfect drafts about the tech commons future.
+Confused whether I should have studied art instead of A.I, I sometimes practice inter-species communication with minerals, generate digital artwork, interview transformational designers, and write about the tech commons future.

 Subscribe to the newsletter

 Get occasional summaries from me about planetary intelligence, product engineering and early access to more.